 If you are interested in finding out more about the scheme, please take a look at our LEH Elevate mentoring page HERE.

-Following a lovely lunch, which many agreed was much nicer than the school dinners when they attended, it was time for the much-anticipated tour of the building, kindly led by Lower Sixth Form volunteers.
+Following a lovely lunch, which many agreed was much nicer than the school dinners when they attended, it was time for the much-anticipated tour of the building, kindly led by Sixth Form volunteers.

-“It was wonderful trip down memory lane.”
+“It was a wonderful trip down memory lane.”
 Said Gemma Sherlock, Class of 1999.
 “It was uplifting listening to such an incredible calibre of music as an introduction, and so impressive to see how the School has evolved and grown and yet still maintains the same ethos and character at its core.”

 Liza Viner-Brady, Class of 1964, added: “It was such a lovely day and although I had barely seen anyone for 60 years it seemed just like yesterday!
 The music, students, lunch, updates to the school and delightful tour guides were outstanding.
 It's great to see the School thriving so well.”